bluss/rfcs/text/0000-composable-internal-iteration.md

 When the iterator is in control, it can unravel its nested structure directly.
 An example of this is [PR #37315][prfold].
-In internal iteration, traversing the VecDeque means splitting it into two slices, then a for loop over each slice.
+In internal iteration, traversing the `VecDeque` means splitting it into two slices, then a for loop over each slice; a reduction to simpler and more efficient pieces.

 [prfold]: https://github.com/rust-lang/rust/pull/37315

-Iterators can be composed together. `a.chain(b)` creates a new iterator that is the concatenation of `a` and `b`.
+Iterators can be composed together; `a.chain(b)` creates a new iterator that is the concatenation of `a` and `b`.
 Chain is already implementing `Iterator::find` to first run find on the first iterator, then the second.
 This is explicitly unraveling the nested structure, instead of going through